Universal Algebraic Methods for Constraint Satisfaction Problems: Definitions and Notations

 \subsection{Notation for projections, scopes, and kernels}

-Here we give a somewhat informal description of some definitions and notations we use in the sequel.
-Some of these will be reintroduced more carefully later on, as needed.
+Here we collect definitions and notations used in the sequel.
+Some of these will be reintroduced more carefully later, as needed.

 An operation $f \colon A^n \rightarrow A$ is called \defn{idempotent} provided $f(a, a, \dots, a) = a$ for all $a \in A$.
-Examples of idempotent operations are the projection functions and these will play an important role in later sections, so we start by introducing a sufficiently general and flexible notation for them.
+Examples of idempotent operations are the projection functions and these play an important role in later sections, so we start by introducing a flexible notation for them.